Skip to main content

 This is not a vague or abstract process; it is a series of specific, predictable hormonal events with clinically significant outcomes.
 The core issue lies in the sustained activation of the HPA axis, which shifts the body from a state of homeostatic balance to a perpetual state of emergency preparedness.
 This sustained alarm state has profound consequences for metabolic health, thyroid function, and gonadal hormone production.

 When cortisol remains chronically elevated, it fundamentally alters insulin sensitivity.
-Cortisol’s primary role in a is to ensure the body has enough energy to “fight or flee,” which it accomplishes by increasing the amount of glucose in the bloodstream.
+Cortisol’s primary role in a stress response is to ensure the body has enough energy to “fight or flee,” which it accomplishes by increasing the amount of glucose in the bloodstream.
 Under normal circumstances, insulin would then signal the cells to absorb this glucose for energy.

 However, sustained high cortisol levels can lead to insulin resistance, a condition where the cells become less responsive to insulin’s signals.
 The pancreas compensates by producing even more insulin, leading to hyperinsulinemia.
 This state is a precursor to type 2 diabetes and a central feature of metabolic syndrome.
 The pressure from an employer, therefore, can be seen as a direct input into a biological cascade that culminates in metabolic disease.